If you appreciate the value of holding cash, the idea of carrying around a brick of currency worth a few hundred bucks is frustrating.

 All around the world, the War on Cash is intensifying.

-Now, I prefer to stay away from the doom and gloom and sky-is-falling tactics that many talk about when discussing the modern War on Cash.
-I don’t mind using credit cards when I can earn points, including credit cards issued by US banks like American Express.
+We prefer to stay away from the doom and gloom when discussing the modern War on Cash.
+There’s nothing wrong with using credit cards when you earn points, including credit cards issued by US banks like American Express.

 But what If you’d like to store your own cash, minus the pallets?

-While I have long been familiar with banknotes such as Singapore’s now-endangered S$10,000-note, I wanted to know all of the largest banknotes in circulation.
+While we have long been familiar with banknotes such as Singapore’s now-endangered S$10,000-note, we wanted to discover all of the largest banknotes in circulation.

 10,000 Singapore dollars (SGD)